utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ### Inviting users

 1. From your [team dashboard](https://go.postman.co/settings/team/members), select **Invite People**.
-1. Enter the email addresses of the individuals you want to invite.
+1. Enter the email addresses of the people you want to invite.

     > You can also upload a .txt or .csv file with the email addresses of the people you want to invite.
 To do so, select **Add from file**.